afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 spreading the "feel-good" feeling which I am currently feeling.
 It ties in nicely with something else which was on my mind for some time: when asked "What place would you go to if you could go anywhere?"
 I said "Space."
-I never got round explaining why going to Space (or International Space Station) was my answer.
+I never got round explaining why going to space (or International Space Station) was my answer.

-When I get a commercial flight I still experience "yay for humanity" emotion.
+When I catch a flight I still experience "yay for humanity" emotion.
 Everytime.
 When I get home I read wiki about ailerons, about history of commercial aviation, about types of jet there are.
 It fascinates me that we invented jets and made flights accessible to the general public.
 Arguably I